In this tutorial, we will show you how to build a web scraping with Octoparse to collect job posting information on Indeed.

 We will scrape job titles and description in this tutorial.

-Check out the main steps covered: [Download example task file ]
+Here are the main steps in this tutorial [Download task file here]

 1) "Go To Web Page" - to open the target website